 - your contact information abroad

-- a photocopy of your passport photo page
+- a photocopy of your passport photo page and birth certificate

 - keep some emergency cash with you (hidden)